Rick Kruys: Coaching career

 During the 2013–14 season, Kruys was working as an individual coach for Utrecht's academy alongside his playing career at Excelsior.
 He then left the position in 2014 and started working as a youth coach and assistant manager at VV De Meern, still playing for SBV Excelsior beside.
 Kruys left Excelsior in 2016 and continued at De Meern, now also as player and he was later also hired as a youth coach at Utrecht again.

 Retiring from playing football at the end of 2017, Kruys became an assistant coach at Utrecht in January 2018, alongside his former coach Marinus Dijkhuizen and under head coach Jean-Paul de Jong.
 In May 2018, Kruys signed a new deal until the summer 2023 with Utrecht.
 After de Jong was fired in September 2018, Kruys and Dijkhuizen were appointed joint-caretaker managers.
 They were replaced later on the month and Kruys continued as an assistant manager.

 Managerial career

 On 16 June 2022, VVV-Venlo appointed Kruys as head coach on a two-year deal, effective from 1 July 2022, replacing Jos Luhukay.
 In March 2024, he announced his decision not to renew his expiring contract at the end of the season, stating, "It was a very difficult choice, but I feel it's time for a new challenge."

+Volendam

-On 4 June 2024, Kruys was announced as head coach of newly relegated Eerste Divisie club Volendam, a team he also represented during his playing career.
-He signed a two-year contract.
+On 4 June 2024, Kruys was announced as head coach of newly relegated Eerste Divisie club Volendam, a club he had also represented during his playing career, signing a two-year contract.

+In his first season, Kruys led Volendam to the 2024–25 Eerste Divisie title and immediate promotion to the Eredivisie, the club setting a record of 82 points; he was named coach of the season in the division, receiving the Rinus Michels Award.
+His contract was subsequently extended to 2028.

+Volendam began their return to the top flight strongly but faded late in the 2025–26 season; a final-day home defeat to Telstar left them 16th and consigned them to the relegation play-offs, where they lost to Willem II on penalties and were relegated.
+Kruys and the club parted by mutual agreement on 27 May 2026, with two years still remaining on his contract.